Arts / What’s on in Canberra this weekend? - Canberra CityNews

 CANBERRA political commentator John Passant has just released his first book of poetry, “Songs for the Band Unformed” (Ginninderra Press 2016) a mix of the personal and the political.
 A signed copy costs $21.95 and can be purchased at independent-australia.myshopify.com

-Arts business:FORMER artistic director of the National Folk Festival and internationally recognised multi-instrumentalist, Dave O’Neill, is accepting enrolments in classes, commencing Monday January 30, and has a handful of vacancies email daveoneillmusic@gmail.com or call Sharon on 0418 405236.
-Information at daveoneillmusic.com
+THE Charlotte Pass Celtic Music Camp offers guitar, fiddle and mandolin or accompaniment training with Dave O’Neill and Jeremy Dunlop.
+Dinners in the Lodge will be provided by Zena Armstrong and Peter Logue.
+Places still available.
+January 13-18, bookings to charlottepasscelticmusiccamp.com or contact jo@jocresswell.com or 0420 769449.AARWUN Art Gallery is holding a black tie dinner and fine art auction to raise funds for Geraldine Cox’s “Sunrise Cambodia” project.
+Senator Derryn Hinch will chair the event.
+Abbey Function Centre, Nicholls, 6pm, February 4, 2017.
+Bookings to aarwuncanberra@bigpond.com or 6230 2055.

+THE Wesley Music Foundation is calling for outstanding voice and instrumental students to apply for its Music Scholarships Program for 2017.
+Tertiary and senior secondary students must demonstrate that they have great potential as a vocalist or instrumentalist and can benefit from opportunities to practise in Wesley Music Centre and Wesley Uniting Church.
+Applications to wesleycanberra.org.au

+BILK Gallery in Manuka is now seeking proposals and expressions of interest for a limited number of exhibitions in 2017 and 2018.
+These could be solo exhibitions, installations, experimental works or group exhibitions – specific to jewellery and objects in metal or glass.
+Proposals until February 28.
+To bilk.com.au

-Artists from the Southern Tablelands Arts region including Hilltops, Goulburn Mulwaree, Queanbeyan Palerang, Upper Lachlan, Wingecarribee, Wollondilly and Yass Valley, and from the Macarthur Region interested in having their artwork projected on to key buildings in Picton as part of the “illuminARTe Wollondilly Festival” in April are invited to submit their works for consideration.
+ARTISTS from the Southern Tablelands Arts region and from the Macarthur Region interested in having their art work projected onto key buildings in Picton as part of the “illuminARTe Wollondilly Festival” in April are invited to submit their works for consideration.
 Upload works to wollondilly.nsw.gov.au/lifestyle/recreation-facilities/illuminarte/ by Friday, February 18.
-All inquiries to 4677 9611.
+All Inquiries to Community Projects and Events Team, phone 4677 9611.

-BILK Gallery in Manuka is broadening is seeking proposals and expressions of interest for a limited number of exhibitions in 2017 and 2018.
-These could be a solo exhibition, installations, experimental works or group – specific to jewellery and objects in metal or glass.
-Proposals will be accepted until February 28 to bilk.com.au
+THE experimental “SoundOut” music festival is going ahead in February and is running a crowdfunding campaign to raise $15,000 to bring out artists like RHRR trio from France, violinists Mia Zabelka and Irene Kepl from Austria and avant garde bassist Luiz Gabriel Gubeiss from Brazil.
+Visit gofundme.com and search for “Soundout”.

 ONE of Canberra’s longest continuously running youth arts programs is Canberra’s Young Music Society’s 47th annual Summer Music School, run by composer/director Stephen Leek.
+It’s four exciting music education-based holiday programs in one, for Canberra’s young people that will inspire and entertain all ages.
 At Radford College, Bruce, January 9-20.
 Bookings still open to youngmusicsociety.org.au

 ART, Not Apart, Canberra’s largest contemporary arts festival, centred on New Acton and Westside, is calling for proposals for works from local, national and international artists.
 Call for projects will close at midnight, January 7, submissions to artnotapart.com